Thursday, December 12, 2013

 Balsamic Watermelon Feta Cubes

 At Nan’s, we admit we love to cook, and we cook all the time.
 But truth be told, we are lazy, too.
 We like great food served simply.
-This can mean easy, too!
-Here is a painless summer appetizer which will dazzle but is SO uncomplicated.
-By the way, we found the toothpick/skewers shaped like tiny forks at a winery, but specialty cooking shops will have them too.
+This can mean 'easy', too!
+Here is a painless summer appetizer which will dazzle but is SO uncomplicated. y the way, we found the toothpick/skewers shaped like tiny forks at a winery, but specialty cooking shops will have them too.

 Oh, and most important – this is purely a serving suggestion!
 You can modify this at your pleasure.
 How about using mint instead of the basil?
 Or using our Passion Fruit Balsamic Vinegar or our Raspberry Balsamic instead?
 A different melon?
 Have fun with this, make it yours!